forceCpp/openDiscordBot/README.md

 # discordGPT
-hi this is a simpe Discord bot the used GPT-3 model
+hi this is a simpe Discord bot

 add this to the `.env` file
 ```